 - Salt and pepper to taste

 - Preheat oven to 425° F.

-- Place Triscuit crackers into a plastic bag and mash with a rolling pin until finely crushed (use a food processor if available).
+- Place Triscuit crackers into a plastic bag and mash with a rolling pin until finely crushed (use a food processor or blender if available).
 Pour onto a plate and combine with lemon zest, Parmesan cheese, and garlic powder.
 Set aside.